OferRavid/reversi/README.md

 - imgs -    A folder for all the images needed for the game.

+---

+# Plans for the future

+- Make the gui window resizable with all canvas' elements or figure out how to fix the resizable(False, False) method to disable resizing completely.

+- Make the MCTS and Minimax agents faster.

+- Optional: remember old games and use them to teach an AI player to find the best move based on old experience.

+---

 # How to play
 Using Python 3+ run: